folmus/folmus/README.md

 - 👋 Hi, I’m @folmus
 - 👀 I’m learning web development
-- 📫 How to reach me ... contact@folmus.com
+- 📫 Reach me at contact@folmus.com

 <!---
 folmus/folmus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.